 Sure, it is very unpleasant and feels horrific.
 But it’s a sure sign that your immune system is doing its work hard.
 The reason you contract fever is due to the release of white blood cells.
 This then increases your metabolism and stops certain organisms from multiplying.

-Inflammation happens when each damaged cell releases histamines.
+Inflammation occurs when each damaged cell releases histamines.
 Histamines cause the cell walls to dilate.
 This creates redness, heat, pain, and swelling of inflammation.
 As a result, your body limits the effects of the irritant.

 Immune Systems Need Quality Sleep